zhaque44/clj-tests/README.md

 **Running Tasks:** Similar to Ruby's Rake, you can run custom automation tasks written in Clojure.

 **Deployment:** Helps with creating Java jars which can be executed or incorporated in other projects.
-Similar to Ruby gems & project.clj is similar to a gem file.
+Similar to Ruby, your project.clj file is the equivalent to a Gemfile.

 So let’s get started by adding dependencies to the `project.clj` file.
 Just as an FYI `Clojure libraries` are distributed the same way as other `JVM languages` in `jar files.`